quikdev/go/README.md

 This command will build an executable called `demo` (specified in the JSON `name` attribute) from the `main.go` source file (specified in the JSON `build` attribute).
 If the `build` attribute is not defined in the JSON, qgo attempts to find the file with the `main()` function.

 This example assumes several build variables exist in the main module (`description`, `name`, `version`, `buildTime`).
-The `buildTime` variable is always applied by `qgo` even though it is not in the `package.json` file.
+The `buildTime` variable is always applied by `qgo` even though it is not in the `manifest.json` file.
 If your app does not use it, it is ignored.
 This command results in the execution of a binary built as though it were ready for distribution, simply by calling `qgo run`.
 Notice that some of the variable values in the `manifest.json` are `manifest.<attribute>`.
-These specify dynamically generated values found elsewhere in the package/manifest.
-The `package.` prefix is an alias for `manifest.` if you prefer to use `package.json` nomenclature.
+These specify dynamically generated values found elsewhere in the manifest.
 It is also possible to specify `env.<variable>` values, which will derive the attribute value from a local environment variable.

-By leveraging a `package.json`/`manifest.json` file, these parameters can be committed alongside Go source code, allowing a portable/standard experience for building/running Go apps.
+By leveraging a `manifest.json` file, these parameters can be committed alongside Go source code, allowing a portable/standard experience for building/running Go apps.

 ### Use Cases